ARBUCHELI/HYBRID-CLOUD-ENGINEER-NANODEGREE-PROGRAM-PART-1/README.md

 In order to take this course, you should be comfortable with command line on Linux or Windows.
 It would also be helpful for you to have a background in working with VMs as well as
 AWS or GCP cloud.

+### Virtual Machine

+In computing, a virtual machine (VM) is the virtualization/emulation of a computer system.
+Virtual machines are based on computer architectures and provide functionality of a physical computer.
+Their implementations may involve specialized hardware, software, or a combination.

 Please note: There are no AWS credits needed for this Nanodegree.

 ## Course Outline